jmbannon/ytdl-sub/docs/source/prebuilt_presets/tv_shows.rst

 TV Show Collection
 ------------------

-TV Show Collections are made up of multiple URLs, where each URL is a season.
-If a video belongs to multiple URLs (i.e. a channel and a channel's playlist), it will resolve to the bottom-most season, as defined in the subscription.
+TV Show Collections set each URL as its own season.
+If a video belongs to multiple URLs (i.e. a channel and a channel's playlist), the video will only download once and reside in the higher-numbered season.

 Two main use cases of a collection are:
    1. Organize a YouTube channel TV show where Season 1 contains any video